alishaburgfeld/AllYouCanExercise/README.md

 # exec into the container: docker exec -it allyoucanexercise-mysql-1 sh

 <!-- After I dockerized it became allyoucanexercise-mysql sh
-Also other containers are: docker exec -it allyou canexercise-frontend-1 sh -->
+Also other containers are: docker exec -it allyoucanexercise-frontend-1 sh -->

 # then run this to connect to mysql: mysql -u alisha -psecret